-The first symptoms of the disease appear a few hours to days after ingestion of the toxin.
-The main symptoms are paralysis of the muscles, which usually begins in the rear half of the body.
-As the disease progresses, movement and coordination disorders, excessive salivation, and problems with eating develop.
-Characteristically, there is no fever and the animals remain fully conscious, as the poison does not cross the blood-brain barrier.
+The first symptoms of the disease appear a few hours to several days after the animals ingest the poison.
+The primary symptom is muscle paralysis, which usually begins in the hindquarters.
+As the condition progresses, movement and coordination disorders, as well as excessive drooling and difficulty eating, develop.
+A characteristic feature is that no fever occurs and the animals remain fully conscious, as the toxin does not cross the blood-brain barrier.
+The severity of the symptoms depends on the amount of toxin ingested.

-The severity of the symptoms depends on the amount of poison ingested.
-If you suspect that your dog has ingested contaminated water or is already showing signs of paralysis, take the animal to a veterinarian as soon as possible.
-The sooner the disease is recognized and treated, the better the chances of recovery.
-If immediate action is not taken, the worst-case scenario is paralysis of the respiratory muscles, leading to an agonizing death by suffocation.
+If you suspect that your pet has ingested contaminated water or is already showing signs of paralysis, please take it to your veterinarian as soon as possible.
+The sooner the condition is diagnosed and treated, the better the chances of recovery.
+If immediate action is not taken, the worst-case scenario can lead to paralysis of the respiratory muscles and, consequently, a painful death by suffocation.

 We always want the best for our four-legged companions: to care for them, spend quality time together, and share our world with them.
 But despite all our care and attention, accidents and emergencies can happen.
 With an emergency kit, you'll be well prepared.
 Of course, the kit is no substitute for a visit to the vet.
 But especially for minor accidents, sudden illness, and stressful situations, a well-stocked emergency kit is an important tool.
 And in an emergency, you may even save your dog's life if you have the right equipment and know what to do.